IsraelHikingMap/Site/README.md

 * directives - folder for all the directives.
 * scripts - third level javascipt libraries used in this project.
 * services - this layer hold the lower level data handling.
- * drawing - where the drawing markers and routes logic is
+ * layers - where the layer logic is - POI, route, wiki, layersService
  * elevation - elevation services to know what altitude a point has
  * parsers - parses files and converts them form string to data model objects and back
  * routers - handles the routing - currently there are 4 routers - hike, bike, fourbyfour and none.